RetroVX/uptoDate/README.md

 // date: new Date();
 // time: { days: 0, hours: 2, minutes: 0, seconds: 0}
 // string: ' 0 Days 2 Hours 0 Minutes 0 Seconds'
+// will only return the string if the tracker has been paused
+// pausedString: ' 0 Days 0 Hours 0 Minutes 0 Seconds'
+// paused: { days: 0, hours: 0, minutes: 0, seconds: 0}
 ```

 ### Update Time Tracker